Singapore Masters

 The Singapore Masters was an annual men's professional golf tournament which was played in Singapore from 2001 to 2007.
 It was co-sanctioned by the Asian Tour and the European Tour, and was one of many European Tour events established in East Asia since the early 1990s.

 There have been two important firsts at the Singapore Masters.
 At the 2002 event, Arjun Atwal became the first Indian golfer to win on the European Tour, and the following year Zhang Lianwei became the first golfer from the People's Republic of China to do so when he overcame then world number 2 Ernie Els on the final hole.
 In 2006 the prize fund was $1,000,000, which is one of the smaller purses on the European Tour.

 There is also a Singapore Open golf tournament, which is part of the Asian Tour's schedule.
 It is the Asian Tour's flagship event and carries higher prize money than the Singapore Masters.

-The 2008 event was canceled following a failure to find a sponsor for the event.
+The 2008 event was canceled due to failure of finding a sponsor for the event.